 The Norfolk & Norwich University Hospital NHS Foundation Trust (NNUH) is one of the busiest teaching trusts in England.
-We serve over 900,000 people across Norfolk, North Suffolk, and surrounding areas for specialist services.
-In 2016/17 our 7,500 members of staff delivered 816,000 outpatient appointments, 90,000-day cases and 90,000 inpatient admissions from our two hospitals.
+We serve over 900,000 people across Norfolk, North Suffolk and surrounding areas for specialist services.

 - The Norfolk and Norwich University Hospital is located on the Norwich Research Park and serves the population of Norfolk and Norfolk Suffolk and further afield for specialist services.
-It opened in 2001 and is a 1,200-bed teaching hospital with state-of-the-art facilities.
+It opened in 2001 and is a 1,200 bed teaching hospital with state-of-the-art facilities.
 We provide a wide range of secondary and tertiary services, including Accident and Emergency.
-The trust will be commemorating 250 years of a hospital in Norwich in 2021. - Cromer and District Hospital is located in Cromer on the North Norfolk coast and serves the North Norfolk population.
+The Trust commemorated 250 years of a hospital in Norwich in 2021. - Cromer and District Hospital is located in Cromer on the North Norfolk coast and serves the North Norfolk population.
 It was redeveloped in 2012 to replace the 1930s-founded hospital.
-We provide a wide range of consultant-led outpatient services, day case operations and a Minor Injuries Unit (MIU).
-The trust is commemorating 150 years of a hospital in Cromer in 2017/18.
+We provide a wide range of consultantled outpatient services, day case operations and a Minor Injuries Unit (MIU).
+The Trust commemorated 150 years of a hospital in Cromer in 2017/18.